Let’s be honest. Being a mom is hard. Being a person is hard. Sometimes it’s hard just to “be”. Period.

 - Know that sometimes, it’s just hormones.
 Sometimes, not all the time, but sometimes, it’s just hormones.
 After Julian, when I realized that it was actually the hormones making me sad and not my entire life, it was a lot easier to mentally switch gears.

 I have been very hesitant about sharing my experiences with postpartum depression because I don’t want people to judge me or feel sorry for me.
-I don’t want people to look at me like I’m weak, and most of all, I don’t want people to look at me with pity and say things like, “Are you really okay,” while touching my arm in a consoling but also slightly condescending way.
+I don’t want people to look at me like I’m weak, and most of all, I don’t want people to look at me with pity and say things like, “Are you okay?”
 I’m tough, I’m strong, and I’m capable, but I’m not stronger than postpartum depression, and I think I’m finally okay with that.

 - Click here to see a map of the United States to find someone to talk to about what you are going through.